Edited by Daisy Yuhas

 Unfortunately, our work on this personality trait also suggests that accuracy labels on news stories will not solve the problem of misinformation.
 We ran a study where we explicitly stated whether each news story in question was false, using a “disputed” tag commonly seen on social media, or true, using a “supported” tag.
 We found that the supported tag increased the rate at which real stories were shared among both liberals and conservatives.
-However, LCCs continued to share misinformation at a greater rate, despite explicit warnings that the stories were false.
-Though it’s possible these participants did not believe the fact-check system, the findings support the contention that LCCs share fake news to intentionally sow chaos.
+LCCs, however, continued to share misinformation at a greater rate despite the clear warnings that the stories were false.

-In fact, we ran another study that involved explicitly telling participants that an article they wanted to share was inaccurate.
-Participants then had the chance to change their answer.
-Not only did LCCs still share fake news at a higher rate than others in the study, they also were comparatively insensitive to direct warnings that the stories they wanted to share were fake.
+We ran another study that involved explicitly telling participants that an article they wanted to share was inaccurate.
+People then had the chance to change their choice.
+Not only did LCCs still share fake news at a higher rate than others in the study, but they also were comparatively insensitive to direct warnings that the stories they wanted to share were false.

-In short, we did not find that third-party fact-checker warnings were effective in reducing the spread of misinformation that is especially pronounced among LCCs.
-This result is worrying given that our research suggests that LCCs appear to be the primary drivers of the proliferation of fake news.
+The poor effectiveness of warnings among LCCs is worrying because our research suggests these people are primary drivers of fake-news proliferation.
 Social media networks therefore need to find a different solution than just tagging stories with warning labels.
-Interventions based on the assumption that truth matters may be inadequate.
-Another option might involve social media companies monitoring fake news that has the potential to hurt others, such as misinformation related to vaccines and elections, and actively removing such content from their platform.
+Interventions based on the assumption that truth matters to readers may be inadequate.
+Another option might involve social media companies monitoring fake news that has the potential to hurt others, such as misinformation related to vaccines and elections, and actively removing such content from their platforms.

 Whatever the case, until these companies find an approach that works, this problem will persist.
 In the interim, our society will pay the cost of spreading misinformation.
-As shown by the long, conspiratorial road that rioters followed to last January’s Capitol insurrection, this spread can have serious and damaging consequences.
+The long, conspiratorial road that rioters followed to the January 2021 Capitol insurrection shows that this spread can have serious and damaging consequences.